-carried out the internal audit
+Signature of person who carried out the internal audit Maluthret

-\If the response is 'no' you must include a note to state the implications and action being taken to address any weakness in control identified (add separate sheets if needed).
+If the response is 'no' please state the implications and action being taken to address any weakness in control identified (add separate sheets if needed).

-\\Note: If the response is 'not covered' please state when the most recent internal audit work was done in this area and when it is next planned, or, if coverage is not required, the annual internal audit report must explain why not (add separate sheets if needed).
+Note: If the response is 'not covered' please state when the most recent internal audit work was done in this area and when it is next planned; or, if coverage is not required, the annual internal audit report must explain why not (add separate sheets if needed).

-Section 1 - Annual Governance Statement 2019/20
+Section 1 - Annual Governance Statement 2021/22